ysonkhiya122/Onyx-Data-Challenge--Udemy-Course-Analysis/README.md

 5. Free courses contribute to the learning ecosystem but generate no revenue, emphasizing the platform's reliance on paid courses.

 ### Trends
-1. Online courses show a steady rise from 2011 to 2017, peaking at 1,196 in 2016, followed by a slight drop to 711 in 2017.
+1. Online courses show a steady rise from 2011 to 2017, peaking at 1,206 in 2016, followed by a slight drop to 711 in 2017.
 2. The pivotal year 2015 saw a surge with 1,014 courses, generating $315M in revenue, primarily driven by Web Development.
 3. Despite a peak in 2016 course publications, revenue slightly decreased, indicating potential shifts in pricing or user preferences.
 4. 2014 marks the inception of noteworthy course numbers, with 491 courses generating $107M in revenue.
-5. Average course prices increase steadily over the years, reaching $75.64 in 2017, reflecting potential improvements in course quality.
+5. Average course prices have increased steadily over the years, reaching $75.64 in 2017, reflecting potential improvements in course quality.

 ### Revenue Snapshot
 1. Web Development dominates revenue with $631M, followed by Business Finance at $124M, Graphic Design at $77M, and Musical Instrument at $53M.